stormckey/stormckey.github.io/docs/Note/Missing Semester/Git.md

     - `git mergetool`: use a fancy tool to help resolve merge conflicts
     - `git rebase`: rebase set of patches onto a new base !!! info "More on rebase"
-    Commonly used to "move" an entire branch to another base, creating copies of the commits in the new location.
+    Commonly used to "move" an entire branch to another base， creating copies of the commits in the new location.

     - Rebase the current branch on top of another specified branch:
         `git rebase new_base_branch`

-    - Start an interactive rebase, which allows the commits to be reordered, omitted, combined or modified:
+    - Start an interactive rebase， which allows the commits to be reordered， omitted， combined or modified:
         `git rebase -i target_base_branch_or_commit_hash`

-    - Continue a rebase that was interrupted by a merge failure, after editing conflicting files:
+    - Continue a rebase that was interrupted by a merge failure， after editing conflicting files:
         `git rebase --continue`

-    - Continue a rebase that was paused due to merge conflicts, by skipping the conflicted commit:
+    - Continue a rebase that was paused due to merge conflicts， by skipping the conflicted commit:
         `git rebase --skip`

     - Abort a rebase in progress (e.g. if it is interrupted by a merge conflict):
         `git rebase --abort`

-    - Move part of the current branch onto a new base, providing the old base to start from:
+    - Move part of the current branch onto a new base， providing the old base to start from:
         `git rebase --onto new_base old_base`

-    - Reapply the last 5 commits in-place, stopping to allow them to be reordered, omitted, combined or modified:
+    - Reapply the last 5 commits in-place， stopping to allow them to be reordered， omitted， combined or modified:
         `git rebase -i HEAD~5`

     - Auto-resolve any conflicts by favoring the working branch version (`theirs` keyword has reversed meaning in this case):